3 people hurt in Highway 395 crash near Pasco. Toddlers escape injury

 Penwell was taken to Lourdes Medical Center in Pasco.

+Bailey was in satisfactory condition Thursday at Kadlec.
+Ivon Bailey and Penwell were both released after treatment.

-Two boys — ages 1 and 2 — riding in her car were not injured. according to the state patrol.
+Two boys — ages 1 and 2 — riding in Penwell’s car were not injured. according to the state patrol.

 Franklin County Fire District 3 was also at the scene and reported that three other vehicles also were involved.